 According to Return Path — a popular email deliverability company — roughly 20% of sales and marketing emails fail to reach the inbox (1), but how do you know if you have a deliverability problem on your hands?
 Three tell-tale signs of poor email deliverability include poor engagement rates, more frequent email bounces, and being blocked by one or email service providers (ESPs) — such as Microsoft Outlook and Gmail.

-And while there are dozens of factors that could be impacting your email deliverability, there are a few simple ways to improve your email reputation for better inboxing.
+There are dozens of factors that could be impacting your email deliverability.
+There are also a few simple ways to improve your email reputation for better inboxing.
+Marketing automation challenges don’t have to stop you in your tracks.
+Here’s how to push through.

 More than half of all email is now opened and read on mobile devices, which means mobile optimization is essential to improved email deliverability, especially since engagement rates are such an important part of optimal inboxing.
 In fact, as more and more people are now checking their email on mobile, ISPs have become more likely to send non-mobile responsive emails directly to the Spam folder.